xvoland/Extract/README.md

 ### Donation

-I’ll keep improving the app no matter what because I love seeing people use it to reach their goals.
+<p>I’ll keep improving the app no matter what because I love seeing people use it to reach their goals.
 But if you’d like to support my work, even a $1 donation makes a big difference—it helps cover hosting costs and the time I put into coding.
-Every little bit helps, and I’d truly appreciate it.
+Every little bit helps, and I’d truly appreciate it.</p>
-If you enjoy the my work, consider donating today.
-Thank you so much! 🙌
+<p>If you enjoy the my work, consider donating today.
+Thank you so much! 🙌</p>

 <p align="center">
   <a href="https://paypal.me/xvoland" target="blank"><img align="center" src="https://raw.githubusercontent.com/xvoland/xvoland/main/images/paypal.png" alt="PayPal" width="250" /></a>